Phase transitions for contact processes on sparse random graphs via metastability and local limits: Introduction and main results

 Here and throughout we write $v\sim w$ for $\{v,w\}\in E$.
 For ease of notation, we set $\xi^{v}_t=\xi^{\{v\}}_t$ for $v\in V$ and analogously drop the set notation for singletons in similar instances.
 We write $\PP _{G}^{\lambda}$ for the law of the contact process based on the graph $G$ with infection rate $\lambda$.
-Three fundamental and well-known properties of the contact process are \begin{description} \item[monotonicity:] $\xi^A_t$ is stochastically increasing in $\lambda$ and $G$, \item[attractivity:] if $A\subset B$, then $\xi^B$ stochastically dominates $\xi^A$, and \item[(self-)duality:] $\PP_{G}^{\lambda}(\xi_t^A \cap B=\emptyset)= \PP_{G}^{\lambda}(\xi_t^B \cap A =\emptyset)$ for $A,B\subset V$ finite. \end{description} Duality immediately guarantees that $\xi^A$ is well-defined for any $A\subset V.$
+Three fundamental and well-known properties of the contact process are \begin{description} \item[monotonicity:] $\xi^A_t$ is stochastically increasing in $\lambda$ and $G$, \item[attractivity:] if $A\subset B$, then $\xi^B$ stochastically dominates $\xi^A$, and \item[(self-)duality:] $\PP_{G}^{\lambda}(\xi_t^A \cap B=\emptyset)= \PP_{G}^{\lambda}(\xi_t^B \cap A =\emptyset)$ for $A,B\subset V$ finite. \end{description} Duality immediately guarantees that $\xi^A$ is well-defined for any $A\subset V$.

 The \emph{extinction time} $\ttau(A)$ of $\xi^A$ denotes the time at which $(\xi^A_t)_{t\geq 0}$ first gets absorbed into the state $\emptyset$.
+When we work with a graph sequence, extinction and hitting times on the \(n\)-th graph are denoted by a superscript \((n)\), while unadorned times refer to fixed graphs, local limits, or auxiliary graphs specified explicitly.
 In this article, one central quantity of interest for the contact process on infinite graphs is the \emph{survival/extinction threshold} of $(G,o)$, given by

 which is guaranteed to be well-defined by monotonicity.
 Note that the definition of the critical rate is independent of the choice of the root, since we assume $G$ to be connected.
 For finite graphs, the critical rate is $0$ and contains no information about the dynamics of $\xi$, and we discuss more appropriate thresholds for this setting below.
-Invoking monotonicity again, one sees that, for any infinite connected graph $G$, the value $\lambda_{\textsf{1}}(G)$ is at most the extinction/survival threshold for the contact process on $\N$ with nearest neighbour edges.
+Invoking monotonicity again, one sees that, for any infinite connected graph $G$, the value $\lambda_{\textsf{1}}(G)$ is at most the extinction/survival threshold for the contact process on $\N$ with nearest-neighbour edges.
 The latter is well-known to be finite \cite{harris_contact_1974} and thus $\lambda_{\textsf{1}}(G)<\infty$.
 The survival/extinction threshold is also known as the \emph{lower critical value} for the contact process on $G$, the \emph{upper critical value} being the threshold at which the infection returns infinitely often to the root.

 The contact process and related interacting particle systems were first systematically studied in this form in the 1970s, see e.g.\ \cite{harris_contact_1974, griffeath_ergodic_1975}.
 Classical choices for $G$ are homogeneous lattices (usually the hypercubic lattice $\mathbb{Z}^d$) and their finite subgraphs \cite{griffeath_basic_1981,griffeath_binary_1983,durrett_contact_1982,cassandro_metastable_1984,durrett_contact_1988,durrett_contact_1988b}.
 Using the fact that the contact process is a form of oriented percolation, Bezuidenhout and Grimmett famously proved that the critical contact process on $\Z^d$ dies out \cite{bezuidenhout_critical_1990} and established exponential decay of the volume of the infected set in \cite{bezuidenhout_exponential_1991}.
 A comprehensive overview of the classical theory is provided in the monographs \cite{liggett_interacting_2005,liggett_stochastic_1999}.